Matcha and intermittent fasting: what no one tells you

 Matcha, fasting and adherence: the real key

-The greatest benefit of matcha during fasting is not biochemical.
+The greatest benefit of matcha in fasting is not biochemical.

 It's behavioral.

-It helps maintain the habit, reduce the stress of the process, and prevent early quitting.
+It helps maintain the habit, reduce the stress of the process, and prevent early abandonment.

 And that, in the long run, is worth more than any miracle supplement.